ad4mvojtech/efd/02-first-impression/index-draft-draft.md

 I love a good cup of coffee and tattoos of any kind.
 I enjoy playing fps games, I occasionally go to gym, spend time with friends, have a deep talks about life.
 When I am not studying, I am working as customer care specialist.
 It is very tiring work, cause all you do is take care of people who don not know how to do 3 simple clicks.

-I would say I am still trying to figure out what I want to do in life.

 ## Featured Projects
-Since I still do not know what I wanna do in the future, I am trying a bit of everything.

-Here are some examples of my work:
+As I search for my future path, I explore different practices and sample a little of everything to discover my true purpose.
+Here are a few examples of my work, each reflecting my evolving skills and artistic identity.
+As I navigate the possibilities, I stay open to new opportunities and eagerly anticipate the next chapters of my creative process.

 ## - GRAPHICS
 Diving into the vibrant world of colour has always been a joy for me.
 Whether it's the vibrant hues of a sunset or the bold tones in a busy city, I find inspiration everywhere.
 In fact, I'd like to share an example of my work with you - a random image I came across on Pinterest that I couldn't resist editing.
 I believe that colors have the power to evoke emotions and tell stories.